open-contracting/kingfisher-summarize/docs/develop/sql.rst

       git push -u origin my-changes

 #.
-Follow the link in the output to create a pull request for `Kingfisher Views <https://github.com/open-contracting/kingfisher-views>`__.
+Follow the link in the output to create a `pull request <https://github.com/open-contracting/kingfisher-summarize/pulls>`__.
 The maintainers will assign your pull request for review, and merge it as appropriate.

-To apply your changes to existing schema created by Kingfisher Views, see :ref:`upgrade-app`.
+To apply your changes to existing schema created by Kingfisher Summarize, see :ref:`upgrade-app`.